vikpant/strategic-coopetition/README.md

 Faculty of Information, University of Toronto

 #### Research Program
-I develop computational mechanisms and techniques for strategic coopetition to formalize how actors simultaneously cooperate and compete in multi-agent systems.
+I develop computational techniques for modeling strategic coopetition by formalizing how actors cooperate and compete simultaneously in multi-agent systems.
 My research bridges conceptual modeling with computational game theory and reinforcement learning.